woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode4.md

 **Richard**: You win, and I cook dinner for the entire family.

 **Marilyn**: Including Susan.
-Four 0'clock at the advanced exercise class.
+Four o'clock at the advanced exercise class.
 With me.

 **Jack**: Don't forget to breathe.